 In the FMCG industry, the competition is fierce.
 As a result of consumers’ high expectations, the focus remains on delivering products efficiently to the market.
-The availability of products at relevant channels and the best FMCG warehouse practices have become important competitive differentiators.
+The availability of products at relevant channels and the best warehousing practices have become important competitive differentiators.

 Also, the FMCG industry has a minimal margin for error due to the reduction in product life cycles.
 Hence, it determines how to plan and execute supply chain management effectively.

 Improved warehousing and logistics solutions are major productivity drivers in the FMCG industry.
-Warehouses can play an essential role in the integrated logistics strategy.
+Warehouse management can play an essential role in the integrated logistics strategy.
 They (warehouses) develop and maintain positive relationships with the supply chain partners.

-Simultaneously, warehousing directly impacts customer service, brand sales, and marketing initiatives.
+Simultaneously, warehouse management system software directly impacts customer service, brand sales, and marketing initiatives.
 A warehouse firmly manages the fluctuations in market supply and demand.
-A warehouse focuses on storing products whenever supply exceeds demand.
+A warehouse management software focuses on storing products whenever supply exceeds demand.
 Warehouses can speed up product delivery by offering additional price tagging, product packaging, or final assembly.

-As a result, the warehouse serves as a link between the producer and the customer.
+As a result, the warehouse’s good practices serve as a link between the producer and the customer.
 Warehouses are specially designed spaces for storing and handling materials.